-The treatment is done in a hospital or surgery center.
-Your health care provider will ask you to fill out some forms, including a consent form.
-Your health care provider may also examine you.
-He or she may give you an IV (intravenous) line for fluids and medications.
+The treatment is done in a hospital or outpatient department.
+Your health care provider will ask you to sign a consent form.
+Your health care provider will examine you.
+He or she may give you an IV (intravenous) line for fluids and medicines.

-Ask your doctor whether you should stop taking any medications before treatment.
+Ask your health care provider whether you should stop taking any medicines before treatment.

-To help you relax, your health care provider may give you medication through an IV (intravenous) line.
-You will lie on an exam table on your stomach, back, or side, depending on where the problem joint is.
+You will lie on an exam table, most likely on your stomach depending on where the problem joint is.

-Your health care provider will clean the skin over the treatment site and then numb it with medication.
+Your health care provider will clean the skin over the treatment site and then numb it with medicine.

-Your doctor uses Fluoroscopy (X-ray imaging) to help see your spine and guide the treatment.
-Your doctor may inject a contrast dye into the affected region to help get a better image.
+Your provider uses X-ray imaging (fluoroscopy) to help see your spine and guide the treatment.
+Your provider may inject a contrast dye into the affected region to help get a better image.

 Your health care provider uses heat, cold, or chemicals to destroy part of the nerve near the inflamed facet joint.
 Nearby nerves may also be treated.

-Most often, you can go home in about an hour.
+Most often, you can go home shortly after the procedure, generally in about an hour.
 Have an adult friend or relative drive you.
 The treated spot may be swollen and may feel more sore than usual.
 This is normal and may last for a day or so.
 It will be a few days before you feel relief from your symptoms.
-Your doctor may prescribe pain medications for you during that time.
-Ask him or her when it’s okay for you to go back to work.
+Your provider may prescribe pain medicines for you during that time.
+Ask him or her when it’s OK for you to go back to work.

-Call your doctor if you have a fever over
+Call your health care provider if you have a fever over